rovilu/ica0002/backup_sla.md

 1) Backup created in time predefined to its version
 2) Backup is readable and ready to be used.
 Use test server to conduct test recovery
 3) Backup is compatible with infrastructure services and applications.
-Use test server to check if data from backup can be used by serviced and applications.
+Use test server to check if data from backup can be used by services and applications.

 ## Restoration criteria